wp-plugins/my-calendar/readme.txt

 Because the majority of users end up on my web site asking for help anyway -- and it's simply more difficult to maintain two copies of my Frequently Asked Questions.
 Please visit [my web site FAQ](http://www.joedolson.com/articles/my-calendar/faq/) to read my Frequently Asked Questions!

+= This plug-in is really complicated.
+Why can't you personally help me figure out how to use it? =

+I can!
+Just not in person.
+I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/articles/my-calendar/users-guide/) for $19.
+This $19 helps defray the hundreds of hours I've spent in developing the plug-in and providing support.
+Please, consider buying the User's Guide or [making a donation](https://www.joedolson.com/donate.php) before asking for support!

 == Screenshots ==

 1. Calendar using calendar list format.